thepr0blem/spaceAI/README.md

 The simulation will randomly initialize population of N Spaceships with randomly generated neural networks as their "brains".
 Size of the population can be set in ```settings.py``` file.

 #### Fitness function
-To evaluate each individual we simply take number of points gathered during single game.
+To evaluate each individual we simply take the number of points gathered during single game.
 Given the simple rules of the game, the number of passed obstacles is the SCORE.

 #### 2.2.2.
 Selection